algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/transactions/transaction_composer/index.md

   * **app_id** – ID of the application
   * **method** – The ABI method to call
-  * **args** – Arguments to the ABI method, either an ABI value, transaction with explicit signer,

-transaction, another method call, or None
+  * **args** – Arguments to the ABI method, either an ABI value, transaction with explicit signer, transaction, another method call, or None
-:ivar on_complete: The OnComplete action (cannot be UpdateApplication or ClearState), defaults to None
+  * **on_complete** – The OnComplete action (cannot be UpdateApplication or ClearState), defaults to None

 #### app_id *: int*